The depth-weight compatibility on the motivic fundamental Lie algebra and the Bloch-Kato conjecture for modular forms: The Bloch-Kato conjecture for Galois representation associated with full-level modular forms

 is non-zero, then we have

 \end{corollary} \begin{proof}The first condition of Theorem \ref{thm4-1} is a direct consequence of the Weil conjecture proved by Deligne.
 Since the level of $f$ is full, this modular form has no CM.
-Therefore, by the big Galois image by Ribet, the second condition in Theorem \ref{thm4-1} for $V_f$ is satisfied.
-Thus, we have the conclusion of the corollary by Theorem \ref{thm4-1}. \end{proof}
+Therefore, by the big Galois image theorem by Ribet, the second condition in Theorem \ref{thm4-1} for any lattice of $V_f$ is satisfied.
+Thus, by Theorem \ref{thm4-1}, we have that $\rmH^2(\bfZ[1/6cdp],V_f(2m+2))=0$ for any $c,d,$ which are coprime to $6p$.
+By the localizing exact sequence, we have the following exact sequence:

+Then, the first cohomology groups vanish because the homomorphism $\mathrm{Fr}_\ell-1$ on $V_f(-1)$ is an isomorphism by the Weil conjecture.
+Therefore, we have the conclusion of the corollary. \end{proof}